COMHTVM/lensless/README.md

 We implement an optics module, sensor module, and Wiener deconvolution for image reconstruction.
 The loss is backpropagated into the heightmap to optimize a coded phase mask.

 ## File guide
-* `train.py` is the main training script (implements sequence of experiments as a queue)
+* `train.py` is the main training script (implements sequence of experiments as a queue, each experiment means training on one particular set of hyperparameters)
 * `params.json` is used to load hyperparameters relevant for training and initialization (see `README.md` for details)
-* `ranges.json` is used for queueing up multiple experiments (which will stop depending on early stopping criteria)
+* `ranges.json` is where you can specify the hyperparameters to switch out in between experiments (each experiment will stop depending on early stopping criteria)
 * `dataio.py` contains the dataloader that will load the SBDataset for training
 * `denoising_unet.py` contains the model and model helper functions
 * `notebooks/analyze_models.ipynb` loads models and plots losses